 Most sludge-thickening and dewatering centrifuges are fully automatic.
 The control systems have built-in sensors with self-correcting features to allow operator-free processing.

 Other methods mentioned above need manual service to replace media or perform other periodic functions.
-The fully automatic PLC and touchscreen control systems on modern wastewater centrifuges enable remote monitoring and hands-off operation, reducing staffing requirements at treatment facilities.

 Compact Size for Processing Capacity